Election Self-Care Kit

 Adapted from UHCL The Signal

-1. It's inevitable.
+- It's inevitable.
 You know the people that have strong voices (opinions) on your social platforms.
 Take steps early to unfollow or mute them.
 If you don't have close relationships with them, de-friending them is always an option.
 Remember, they don't get notified that you made these changes.
 So de-stress yourself and remove these discussions and disturbing posts before they hit your feeds.
 Unfollow and mute (blocking and unfriending) can be your friendly tools throughout the election season.
 Use them generously.
-I did in 2016 and even after the election.
-It's amazing how much better you will feel when you tune-out unnecessary hate.

-2. Budget your time online.
+- Budget your time online.
 According to research, adults can spend up to 11 hours a day interacting with media.
 This includes getting their news.
 Social media sites (including websites) have surpassed print newspapers as a news source for Americans.
 Can you decipher fake news?
 Be careful what you spend your time on and don't spread cyber-gossip or information that is potentially false.
-That is just as bad as hate.
 By limiting the time you spend on social media, you will find the places that keep you well-informed on the topics that most interest you.
 You may eventually want to engage in conversations if you feel the thread has proven to be civil without hostility.
 Believe it or not, there are still people out there that can agree to disagree and have really great discussions and healthy debates.

-3. Breathe.
+- Breathe.
 We can't control how people behave online, but we can control how we respond to them.
 Your online behavior is a reflection of your offline character, so before you let your fingers go flying to respond to a critic's comment, pause.
 Is it really worth it?
-Sometimes the best way to discuss politics is offline with friends and family that understand you, not that they always agree with you, however they can give you a worthwhile debate without it going viral for the delight of potential trolls.
+Sometimes the best way to discuss politics is offline with friends and family that understand you.
+While they may not always agree with you, they may be able to give you a worthwhile conversation without it going viral for the delight of potential trolls.
+To help have better conversations, check out these tips for having dialogue across political disagreement.
 There are many people that are able to navigate political conversations on social media, it's truly an art.
 However for the rest of us, you need to be prepared for the backlash of haters.
 We're never going to please everyone and we don't have to.
 We also need to be self-aware of what we put into the cyber-world.
 Are you about to risk your job?
 Maybe a potential scholarship?
 Is a strong opinion or proving a point really worth this type of loss?
 Don't allow politics to get the better of your online reputation.
 It's your future.

 Adapted from Psychology Today